ARIEL: Adversarial Graph Contrastive Learning: Problem Definition

-Specifically, we notice that a set of graphs with $G_i=\{\mathbf{A}_i, \mathbf{X}_i\}$ can be combined into one graph as $G^*=\{\text{block\_diag}(\mathbf{A}_1,\cdots,\mathbf{A}_b), \text{Concat}(\mathbf{X}_1, \cdots,\mathbf{X}_b)\}$.
-Under this transformation, graph embedding of $G_i$ can be treated as the embedding of a supernode in $G^*$.
-This observation helps us bridge the gap between the node-level contrastive learning and graph-level contrastive learning, where the only difference between them is the granularity of the instance in the contrastive learning loss.
-Therefore, we can build a universal framework for the graph contrastive learning which can be used for both node-level and graph-level downstream tasks.
+Under this transformation, graph embedding of $G_i$ can be treated as the embedding of a super-node in $G^*$.
+This observation helps us bridge the gap between node-level contrastive learning and graph-level contrastive learning, where the only difference between them is the granularity of the instance in the contrastive learning loss.
+Therefore, we can build a universal framework for graph contrastive learning which can be used for both node-level and graph-level downstream tasks.